helm/helm/docs/rbac.md

 rolebinding "tiller-binding" created
 ```

-We'll also need to grant tiller access to read configmaps in myorg-system so it can store release information.
+We'll also need to grant Tiller access to read configmaps in myorg-system so it can store release information.
 In `role-tiller-myorg-system.yaml`:

 ```yaml
 kind: Role